 Women are more likely to have CFS than men.
 It is also more common in people between 25-55 years of age.

 Symptoms vary from person to person.
-They include: Unexplained, new onset, persistent fatigue that is not relieved with bed rest and often worsens with physical or mental activityUnexplained muscle achesJoint pain without swelling or redness over six monthsHeadaches over six monthsTrouble with short-term memory or concentration a "brain fog"Forgetfulness or confusion
+They include: Unexplained, new onset, persistent fatigue that is not relieved with bed rest and often worsens with physical or mental activityUnexplained muscle achesJoint pain without swelling or redness over 6 monthsHeadaches over 6 monthsTrouble with short-term memory or concentration a "brain fog"Forgetfulness or confusion

 , panic attacks, mood swings, or

-Tender lymph nodes over six monthsTrouble sleeping or not feeling refreshed after sleep over six monthsVisual disturbances (eyes sensitive to light, blurring, pain)Reduced activities (social, job-related, educational, and personal)Dizziness, balance problems, or faintingBrain fogChills and night sweats
+Tender lymph nodes over 6 monthsTrouble sleeping or not feeling refreshed after sleep over 6 monthsVisual disturbances (eyes sensitive to light, blurring, pain)Reduced activities (social, job-related, educational, and personal)Lightheadedness, balance problems, or faintingChills and night sweats

 Allergies or sensitivities to